Biden improves ‘significantly,’ throat still sore from COVID

 “We think it’s really important for the American people to know how well their president is doing,” he said.

-“Obviously, if he has persistent symptoms, obviously if any of them interfere with his ability to carry out his duties, we will disclose that early and often with the American people.
-But I suspect that this is going to be a course of COVID that we’ve seen in many Americans who have been fully vaccinated, double boosted, getting treated with those tools in hand,” Jha said.
-“The president’s been doing well, and we’re going to expect that he’s going to continue to do so.’’
+“Obviously if he has persistent symptoms, obviously if any of them interfere with his ability to carry out his duties, we will disclose that early and often with the American people.
+But I suspect that this is going to be a course of COVID that we’ve seen in many Americans who have ben fully vaccinated, double boosted, getting treated with those tools in hand,” Jha said.
+“The president’s been doing well and we’re going to expect that he’s going to continue to do so.’’

 Biden’s press secretary has said 17 people, including members of the president’s senior staff and at least one member of Congress, were determined to have been in close contact with Biden when he might have been contagious.
 None has tested positive so far, Jha said on “Fox News Sunday.”